 - Always test your EPIRB in strict accordance with manufacturers’ recommendations.
 Most EPIRB activation switches have a test position.
 This allows the entire unit (electronics, battery and antenna) to be tested without generating a false alert.

 - Ensure that your beacon is registered with NOAA.
 This does nothing to reduce false alert rates, but does have a dramatic effect on the impact of a false alert.
 If the EPIRB is properly registered, the situation will be resolved with a phone call most of the time.
 It will also help speed rescue in an actual distress.
-If your EPIRB is not registered, a form is included in our homepage.
 It's free, easy, and it's the law, so please register your EPIRBs.